Skip to main content

 fga.mod

-In order to deploy this model we'll need to create our fga.mod manifest file, in here we'll set our schema version and list the individual module files that make up our model.
+To deploy this model, create the fga.mod manifest file, set a schema version, and list the individual module files that comprise the model.

 schema: '1.2'